tercanfurkan/ourplace/rfc.md

     - add asyncronous nature to the data flow
     - think of web servers as producers and "workers" as consumers
-        - what could a worker do in our scenario?
+        - what could a worker do in our scenario? workers can pull messages from the queue send it to third-party services (APNs and FCM).
+Third-party services can then send messages as push notification to user (IOS and Android) devices.
     - consider using Redis for 3 purposes; message queue, caching system and shared data storage.

 - caching frequently access data